g2huda/patientApp/README.md

 To get the application up and running.

-On any command pompt with Ruby on Rails do the following commands<br />
+On any command pompt with Ruby on Rails do the following commands in "patientApp" folder<br />
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; rake db:create<br />
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; rake db:migrate<br />
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; rails s <br />